 - Brooklyn Signature Hybrid — This mattress basically feels like Casper with coils.
 It has a neutral, soft foam feel without any memory foam.
 If you can imagine a big slag of soft foam on top of coils, that’s kind of what BB Signature feels like.

 It’s somewhat difficult to explain the main difference in feel unless you look at one particular Helix Sleep mattress.
 As such, let’s take Helix Midnight (pictured above) because that’s their most popular model.
 You’ll notice that its main comfort foam is actually gel memory foam.
 It won’t feel like a prototypical memory foam bed, but you will notice that it has memory foam.
 This can be good or bad depending on your stance on memory foam.

-Why You Should Get Brooklyn Signature — You can think of Brooklyn Signature as a fantastic value.
+Why You Should Get Brooklyn Signature Hybird— You can think of the Brooklyn Signature Hybrid mattress as a fantastic value.
 Not only is it a comfortable mattress, but it’s offered in three firmness options and is really affordable.
 This is type of bed you can almost blindly recommend to anyone given its price-to-value ratio, meaning we think the price is reasonable and it’s a quality mattress.
 Obviously, you can say the same about Helix, but this is just one individual model from Brooklyn Bedding.

-The great thing about Brooklyn Signature is that it offers some of the “custom” features of Helix while being incredibly simple to understand.
+The great thing about the Brooklyn Signature Hybrid mattress is that it offers some of the “custom” features of Helix while being incredibly simple to understand.
 In other words, it’s a “safe pick” for many consumers.

 Brooklyn Bedding Is More Affordable

 Before we get into the specifics, we’d like to caveat this section noting that prices change all the time for mattresses, particularly during major holidays.
 As such if you’re looking for the best mattress sales, you might want to hold off shopping until July 4th, Labor Day, etc.